jjelosua/jjelosua.github.io/content/nicar2015.md

 Speakers: _[Christopher Groskopf](https://twitter.com/onyxfish)_ & _[Paul Overberg](https://twitter.com/poverberg)_

 In this session Paul and Christopher walked us through the importance of creating team standards, project vocabularies and consistent procedures to produce high quality projects in a sustainable way.
-This is especially crucial when working under a deadline something that happens naturally in newsrooms.
+This is specially crucial when working under a deadline, something that happens naturally in newsrooms.

-In particular I found Christopher's part full of wisdom.
-Coming from someone that has worked in newsrooms and remotely for a while and that has taken the time to share his experience in this invaluable [tips](http://recoveredfactory.net/cleaner-data-nicar15/).
+In particular, I found Christopher's part full of wisdom.
+Coming from someone that has worked in newsrooms and remotely for a while and that has taken the time to share his experience in this invaluable [tips](http://recoveredfactory.net/cleaner-data-nicar15/){:target="_blank"}.

 <div class="clear_float"></div>